seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 And bid me hold my peace.
 I pray you all,
 If you have hitherto conceal'd this sight,
 Let it be tenable in your silence still;
-And whatsoever else shall hap to-night,
+And whatsoever else shall hap tonight,
 Give it an understanding, but no tongue:
 I will requite your loves.
 So, fare you well:
 Upon the platform, 'twixt eleven and twelve,
-I'll visit you.
+I'll visit you. /

 **All**
-Our duty to your honour.
+/ Our duty to your honour.

 **HAMLET**
 Your loves, as mine to you: farewell.